overture-stack/website/markdown/documentation/dms-ui/installation/configuration/ego.md

 title: Integrating Ego
 ---

 Before integrating Ego with the DMS-UI make sure you have Ego running and configured with an identity provider.
-For instructions on setting up and configuring Ego see our [Ego documentation here](https://overture.bio/documentation/ego).
+For instructions on setting up and configuring Ego see our <a href="https://overture.bio/documentation/ego" target="_blank">Ego documentation here</a>
+.

 To add Ego to the DMS UI: